rrirrirr/training-json/docs/plan-mode-architecture.md

 ### Saving Logic

-- **Edit Mode**: Creates a new plan in Supabase with the draft data
+- **Edit Mode**: Updates or creates a plan in Supabase with the draft data
 - **View Mode**: Creates a copy of the viewed plan in user's storage

 ### SOLID Principles Application

-- **Single Responsibility**: Plan Store handles persistence, Context handles modes
+- **Single Responsibility**: Different methods handle different concerns
 - **Open/Closed**: Components can work with any plan data source
 - **Liskov Substitution**: draftPlan and activePlan are interchangeable
-- **Interface Segregation**: Clean boundaries between contexts
+- **Interface Segregation**: Clean boundaries between components
 - **Dependency Inversion**: Higher level components depend on abstractions